laugengebaeck/DPCoinChange/README.md

 # DPCoinChange
-Presentation about Dynamic Programming and the Coin Change Problem
+Presentation about Dynamic Programming and the Coin Change Problem which was made for the Speziprüfung at the Albert-Schweitzer-Gymnasium Erfurt.